Canon G7X for Snorkeling? – A Review

 The camera has a delay at times when entering playback which is slightly annoying.

-There are many underwater housings already available for the Canon G7X for snorkeling.
+There used to be a number of different underwater housings available for the Canon G7X for snorkeling.
 We chose the Canon housing because we have had good luck with them, they are not too expensive, and we do not use auxiliary lenses.
 But the camera is so old now that housings are nearly impossible to find new.